 ROVIN’ REPORTER #1417

-Online sellers often put red socks with Rovin’ Reporter, but all the MIB versions of this outfit I’ve seen, as well as the Mattel catalogues and Barbie booklets for 1965, all have black socks.
+Online sellers often mistakenly put red socks with out-of-box versions of Rovin’ Reporter: all the MIB versions of this outfit I’ve ever seen, as well as the Mattel catalogues and Barbie booklets for 1965, all have black socks.

 BOOKLETS & CATALOGUES